Tropical Storm Meari heads to Japan, packed with winds, rain - NewsBreak

 Tropical Storm Meari heads to Japan, packed with winds, rain

-TOKYO (AP) — Tropical Storm Meari unleashed heavy rains on southwestern Japan as it headed northward Saturday toward the capital, Tokyo, according to Japanese weather officials.
+Tropical Storm Meari unleashed heavy rains on southwestern Japan as it headed northward Saturday toward the capital, Tokyo , according to Japanese weather officials.

 The Japan Meteorological Agency warned Meari was on course to make landfall by noon, bringing sudden heavy rains and blasting winds, possibly setting off mudslides and flooding.